Improving your Accounts Payable Process

 Simply put, the accounts payable (AP) process is the range of accounting activities needed to complete a purchase, from procurement through to payment.
 The full process includes capturing data from invoices, coding them with the correct account and cost center, approving invoices, matching invoices to purchase orders, and posting for payments.

 Because AP deals with what is owed to suppliers or service providers for goods received or services rendered, it’s a vital part of your daily operations.
 Mismanagement of your company’s IOUs can have negative flow-on effects including penalties or late fees, damaged supplier relationships, wasted employee time from inefficiencies, and an increased chance of fraud.

 What you need when developing an accounts payable workflow

 Creating a robust chart of accounts is fundamental to organizing your company’s financial information.
 By breaking down transactions into different subcategories, you can gain insight into the effectiveness of your spending and track exactly where your money is going.

 A best practice is to keep the numbering and information standardized so anyone looking at the chart of accounts for the first time will understand it.
 This should include the account name, type, and description.
 The most common numbering for Accounts Payable, which is a Liability account is 2,000 to 2,999.

-If you’ve already set one up or have a default chart of accounts within your accounting software, it’s a good idea to check over them and add any additional subaccounts specific to your business.
-This will help you track your accounts payable expenses more effectively.
+If you’ve already set one up or have a default chart of accounts within your accounting automation, it’s a good idea to check over them and add any additional subaccounts specific to your business.
+This will help you track your accounts payable metrics more effectively.
 For example, it’s useful to differentiate between trade payables for inventory, payables for subscriptions, and payables for contractor invoicing.

 Set up vendor details